Call now in confidence immediate help & advice 24/7

 You can read more about the disease of addiction here.
 [12]

 At Rehab Recovery we would propose the idea of staging an intervention.
-This is known as a process whereby those who are worried about someone with an addiction intervene and attempts to help them.
+This is known as a process whereby those who are worried about someone with an addiction intervene and attempt to help them.

 They usually will express their concerns in an attempt to encourage them toward recovery.